-Welcome to part 1 of our smart home series.
-If you’re looking to build your first smart home but are unsure of where to start, this series will help you through each step of the way.
+If you’re looking to build your first smart home but are unsure of where to start, it’s best to start with the “brain.”

 Smart devices are built to communicate using protocols.
 Protocols are simply a ‘language’ that devices use to transfer information to each other without the use of cables.
 You might already know of common protocols like Wi-Fi and Bluetooth.
 Smart devices also use newer protocols, like Zigbee and Z-wave.
 These newer protocols provide a dedicated means for your smart devices to talk to each other but require their own hubs with their own apps.
 This is why you’ll want a central smart hub so you can control each of these smaller hubs from one app.
 Smart devices that use Wi-Fi don’t need their own hub and can connect to any type of smart hub.
 The problem lies when you have multiple smart devices that use different protocols.

 So when planning to build a smart home, you’ll have to decide early on whether you’re going to stick to only a small number of devices that run on one protocol (like Wi-Fi), or whether you’re interested in getting various smart devices that may potentially require a multiple protocol smart hub.
 As such, your first decision is to choose between a “dedicated smart home hub” and a “smart speaker”.